naps62/cryptofool/README.md

 Yep.
 Another one.

 ## What does this do exactly?

 Currently not much:

-* get exchange rates from coinmarketcap.com, and present them in a UNIX'able way (as you, you can easily `grep` and `cut` the results to incorporate in your shell somehow)
+* `bin/exchange-rates` gets rates from coinmarketcap.com, and present them in a UNIX'able way.

 ## But really, why?